PrincetonUniversity/multi_gpu_training/01_single_gpu/README.md

  36.94 seconds - mnist_classify.py:39 - train
 ```

-The slowest line is number 42 which consumes 82.6% of the time in the training function.
-That line involves train_loader which is the data loader for the training set.
-Are you surprised that the data loader is the slowest step?
+The slowest line is number 42 which consumes 81.7% of the time in the training function.
+That line involves `train_loader` which is the data loader for the training set.
+Are you surprised that the data loader is the slowest step and not the forward pass or calculation of the gradients?
 Can we improve on this?

 ## Examine Your GPU Utilization